Key Points:

 What risks should I watch out for with a side hustle?

-The extra money and flexibility that tempts people into this kind of work doesn’t always materialise.
-For example, you might not be able to get the hours you want, or can end up putting in too much time and effort for a small return.
+Also, the extra money and flexibility that attracts people to side hustles doesn’t always materialise.
+For example, you might not be able to get the hours you want; or you can end up putting in too much time and effort for a small return.

 As well as these factors, there are some other financial and personal considerations to think about if you do decide to take on a side hustle.
-These may include:
+These can include:

 Tax

-Any income you earn will be subject to taxation, according to the IRD.
-Bear in mind that your total annual income for tax purposes would include your side hustle earnings, plus the income from your other paid employment.
+Any income you earn will be subject to taxation: a person’s total annual income for tax purposes includes any side hustle earnings.

 If you register your side hustle as a business and it meet IRD’s tax criteria, you will need to register to pay goods and services tax (GST) on your sales.